A nonabelian Brunn-Minkowski inequality: Introduction

 The results of this paper continue a line of work by the first two authors \cite{JT20} on small measure expansions in locally compact groups.
-Through classifying groups $G$ and compact subsets $X$ and $Y$ of $G$ with nearly minimal expansion, it is shown there that when $G$ is a simple compact Lie group and $\mu(X)$ sufficiently small,
+Through classifying groups $G$ and compact subsets $X$ and $Y$ of $G$ with nearly minimal expansion, it is shown there that when $G$ is a compact semisimple Lie group and $\mu(X)$ sufficiently small,

-for a positive constant $c$.
-This can be seen as a continuous analog of the expansion gap results.
-For noncompact simple Lie groups, Theorem~\ref{thm: main Lie} provides a significant strengthening counterpart where we have $\mu(X^2) \geq 4\mu(X)$.
-As we will see later, some of the techniques used in this paper are further developments from techniques used in~\cite{JT20}.

-The equality for Theorems \ref{thm: main Lie} and \ref{thm: main} can happen for $\RR^d$, but might be impossible for general $G$.
-In fact, from McCrudden's result~\cite{MccruddenExample}, the equality cannot happen even when $G$ is the Heisenberg group.
+for a positive constant $c$ independent of the choice of $G$.
+It is conjectured by Breuillard and Green~\cite[Problem 78]{BenBook} that $\mu(X^2)>3.99\mu(X)$ when $G=\mathrm{SO}_3(\RR)$ and $X$ sufficiently small.
+The following corollary of Theorem~\ref{thm: main Lie} resolves the counterpart of the aforementioned conjecture for all noncompact simple Lie group $G$. \begin{corollary} Let $G$ be a noncompact semisimple Lie group, and let $X\subseteq G$ be compact.
+Then $\mu(X^2)\geq 4\mu(X)$. \end{corollary}

+Equality can occur in~\eqref{eq: BM for nonunimodular} and~\eqref{eq: BM in theorem1.2} of Theorems~\ref{thm: main Lie} and~\ref{thm: main}, for example, when $G=\RR^d$ for $d\geq1$ as described earlier.
+In fact, the classical Brunn--Minkowski inequality in $\RR^d$ comes along with a complete classification of when equality occurs.
+For connected locally compact abelian group $G$ with noncompact Lie dimension $1$ (automatically has helix dimension $0$ by Corollary~\ref{cor: n/3}), it follows from the work of Kneser~\cite{kneser} that equality occurs in~\eqref{eq: BM in theorem1.2} exactly when there is a continuous surjective group homomorphism $\chi:G\to\RR$ with the compact kernel, and $X$, $Y$ are preimages of compact intervals in $\RR$.
+The same conclusion is recently obtained by An and the authors~\cite{AJTZ} for general locally compact groups, using the results of the current paper as ingredients.

+On the other hand, a result by McCrudden~\cite{MccruddenExample} shows that when $G$ is the Heisenberg group, equality cannot occur.
+It would be interesting to determine those groups with helix dimension $0$ and compact subsets inside them where equality can occur.
+This question can also be asked without the assumption of helix dimension $0$ once Conjecture~\ref{conj: main} is resolved.
 It would also be interesting to understand when equality nearly happens and develop a theory similar to that of Christ, Figalli, and Jerison~\cite{christ2012near,FigaliJerisonearlier, Figalli} for $\RR^d$.

 Like the Brunn--Minkowski inequality for $\RR^d$, our results do not rely on the normalization of Haar measures.
 However, by fixing a Haar measure $\mu$ on a unimodular group $G$, it would be interesting to determine the value of